lley154/littercoin/README.md

 ```
 Note: Please grant Web VS Code permission to access your clipboard

-You will see the something like the following, and the value of the spending_key_hash without the quotes and is the pkh that we will need.
+You will see something like the following, and the value of the spending_key_hash without the quotes and is the pkh that we will need.
 ```
 abc@hallowed-birthday-3qoq5k-0:~/workspace/repo/utils$ echo "addr_test1qzu6hnmgvageu2qyypy25yfqwg222tndt5eg3d6j68p8dqh30vtlz5gcmmrwxnquzf6g3d8are4elxmfpwpv83fm5ntqrew03n" | ./cardano-address address inspect
 {